Rolls-Royce interested in powering any new mid-market jet

-LONDON (Reuters) - Britain’s Rolls-Royce (RR.L) would be interested in providing an engine for any new middle of the market jet, its chief executive said on Wednesday, if doing so made commercial sense.
+LONDON, March 7 (Reuters) - Britain’s Rolls-Royce would be interested in providing an engine for any new middle of the market jet, its chief executive said on Wednesday, if doing so made commercial sense.

 Rolls-Royce currently specialises in making engines for bigger planes, which carry more passengers.